DCAN-Labs/BIBSnet/README.md

 ## Getting Started

-For comprehensive information on CABINET, including installation and usage, visit [our documentation](https://cabinet.readthedocs.io).
+For comprehensive information on CABINET, including installation and usage, visit <a href="https://cabinet.readthedocs.io" target="_blank">our documentation</a>.